Miley Cyrus Wedding News: ‘Don’t Jump The Gun,’ Billy Ray Tells Fans

 A post shared by Miley Cyrus (@mileycyrus) on

 Since then, the on-again couple have been more upfront about their romance.
-Both are fixtures in each other’s social media accounts and in October 2016, they attended Variety’s 2016 Power of Women luncheon together.
+Both are often featured in each other’s social media accounts and in October 2016, they attended Variety’s Power of Women luncheon together.

 According to Us Weekly, a source has confirmed that Miley and Liam had plans for an intimate beachside wedding in Australia last year but that they ended up having to cancel the whole thing.
 Still, the source said that Miley is “adamant” on having a “small, private ceremony” despite Liam wanting a “really big wedding.”
 “I’m sure they’ll have to compromise,” the informant said.